rupokghosh/rupokghosh.com/src/posts/artificial_neural_networks.md

 **Input -> Function -> Ouput**

-But of course, that's simplification by a stretch.
+But of course, that's oversimplification by a stretch.
+Here's a drawing of a simple neural network:

 ![image of neural network](/neural.png)

 **Think of an ANN as three layers:**

-1.** Input Layer** - your data
+1.**Input Layer** - your data
-2. **Hidden Layers** - multiple layers where the data is process ( the bread and butter )
+2. **Hidden Layers** - multiple layers where the data is processed ( the bread and butter )
 3. **Output Layer** - solution or basically whatever you want from your data

 The simplest version of an ANN would be a **Perceptron** which is a single-layer feed-forward network.
 It goes:

-**Input -> Weights -> Weighted Sum -> Step Function -> Ouput**
+**Input -> Weights -> Weighted Sum -> Step Function -> Output**

 Now you might be wondering what the hell are weights and step functions.
 Well let's dive deeper into proper neural networks and their functionalities.

 ### Components of an ANN

-1.** Neurons **- basic units of computation, usually carries a number called **activation** between 0 and 1.
+1.**Neurons**- basic units of computation, usually carries a number called **activation** between 0 and 1.
 Let's say we are trying to convert handwritten letters to numbers, each pixel is gonna be a neuron with a number value that corresponds to how bright that pixel is.

-2.** Weights** - define the strength of connections between neurons.
+2.**Weights** - define the strength of connections between neurons.
 Basically the lines that connect neurons at each layer to the next one.

 3. **Biases** - we add it to the weighted sum of inputs to make calculations easier.
 It helps the model to adjust and shift activation thresholds.

-4.** Activation function** - the function that's used to calculate the activation ( the value/number ) of each neuron in the hidden layers.
+4.**Activation function** - the function that's used to calculate the activation ( the value/number ) of each neuron in the hidden layers.
 Some common activation functions are:
-  - Sigmoid: Outputs values between 0 and 1.
+  - **Sigmoid**: Outputs values between 0 and 1.
-  - ReLU: Outputs the input if positive, else 0.
+  - **ReLU**: Outputs the input if positive, else 0.
-  - Tanh: Outputs values between -1 and 1.
+  - **Tanh**: Outputs values between -1 and 1.
-  - Softmax: Converts logits to probabilities for multi-class classification.
+  - **Softmax**: Converts logits to probabilities for multi-class classification.

 5. **Cost Function** - Function that checks how terrible your output is, we use it to calculate how far "off" we are from the kind of solutions we expect from our neural network.
 We can then use that in Backpropagation to get better results by minimizing